Racial & Social Justice

 Support Our Partners In This Work

-There are many local organizations who are committed to peace, justice, freedom, and dignity.
-In addition to your partnership with YWCA Spokane, we encourage you to take time to learn about, join, and support other organizations doing equity work in our community.
+Many local organizations are committed to peace, justice, freedom, and dignity.
+In addition to your partnership with YWCA Spokane, we encourage you to learn about, join, and support the organizations doing equity work in our community.
 We have compiled information about many of these partners to make it easier for you to get involved.